 The Indie Guide magazine is a celebration of all things Independent.
 Through their colourful creation full of photographs and thought-provoking articles, the Indie Guide is a unique way to champion smaller businesses.
 The magazine is distributed internationally in print, and is available to download.

 For their next edition, the Indie Guide have turned the spotlight on Unperson Press!
-Watch this space to read the article on release day!
+Follow the link tonknow more!

 We can announce with great pleasure that the UK's leading book recommendation site, LoveReading, have awarded For Brito! with the 'Indie Books We Love' crest and have made it a July 2021 Featured Book!